Remembrance

 All are welcome to attend, as usual.

-We at Allerton are fortunate in having in our church the Great War memorials from Canning Street and Mount Pleasant Presbyterian churches, the latter being hidden from view in the Mount Pleasant room.
-We know who those men are, and we honour them as our own.
+We at Allerton are fortunate in having in our church the memorials from Canning Street and Mount Pleasant Presbyterian churches, the latter being hidden from view in the Mount Pleasant room.
+We know who those men were, and we honour them as our own.

-But on this 75th anniversary of the end of the war in Europe, let us spare a moment to look at the names of those from our church who gave their lives in that conflict in the service of the nation, as we do on Remembrance Sunday each year.
+But on the 75th anniversary of the end of the war in Europe, we spared a moment to look at the names of those from our church who gave their lives in the 1939 - 1945 conflict in the service of the nation, as we do on Remembrance Sunday each year.

 They are: